madrkash/ProductAPI/README.md

 4. Constrained the database with entity relationship and ensured integrity via the API by implementing Cascade Delete.

 ### Unit Testing
-1. Used **xUnit** as the Unit testing library along with Moq.
+1. Used **xUnit** as the Unit testing library along with **Moq** and **FluentAssertions**.
 2. Employed Object builder pattern for keeping unit tests clean and simple.
 3. Employed Xunit Data Driven testing where applicable with both *InlineData* and *ClassData* attributes implementation.
 4. Tested all the individual components with specific responsibilities separately.

 ### Integration Testing
-1. Comprehensive controller level testing covering all different success and failure CRUD scenarios by interacting with a separate test database running inside another container.
+1. Containerized comprehensive controller level tests covering all different success and failure CRUD scenarios by interacting with a separate test database running inside another container.
 2. Integration tests can be run after navigating to the path `~\ProductAPI\` by running the command `docker-compose -f docker-compose.tests.yml up`.